InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 In order to simplify the problem of python version and different installation we will use this platform **notebook Colab** in order to increase the velocity for access

-- Have a google Gmail Account , if not create one
+- Have a google Gmail Account , if not [create a new one](https://support.google.com/mail/answer/56256?hl=en-EN)

 Have to change here
 - Go to [https://colab.research.google.com/](https://colab.research.google.com/) or follow this links to have the latest notebook Google collab imported from this repositoy github